 Nandini Maharaj is a Vancouver-based writer covering wellness, work, identity, and relationships.
-Her essays and opinion pieces have appeared in HuffPost Canada, Animal Wellness, Introvert, Dear, and Medium.
+Her essays and opinion pieces have appeared in HuffPost, American Kennel Club, Animal Wellness, Introvert, Dear, and Medium.
 She also writes poetry and short stories.

 Nandini became a therapist before specializing in public health for her PhD.
 Her research focused on cancer survivorship and the human-pet relationship.